presentation

-The doctoral program in Arts and Humanities is part of the Doctoral School that the University of Navarra has implemented, in the framework established by the RD 99/2011, as a planning, coordination and monitoring body of the doctorate programmes, and the manager of its development and organisation is the School of Humanities and Social Sciences.
+The doctoral program in Arts and Humanities is part of the doctorate School that the University of Navarra has implemented, within the framework established by the RD 99/2011, as a planning, coordination and monitoring body of the doctorate Programs, and the manager of its development and organization is the School of Philosophy and Letters.

-The programme has been adapted to the verification procedures foreseen by RD 99/2011, of 28 January, which regulates the official teaching of doctorate (BOE of 10 February 2011), having obtained a favourable report favourable from the National Agency for Assessment of Quality and Accreditation and positively verified by the committee of Universities.
+The Program has been adapted to the verification procedures foreseen by the RD 99/2011, of January 28, which regulates the official doctorate courses (BOE of February 10, 2011), having obtained a favorable report from the National Agency for Quality Assessment and Accreditation (ACAQA).
+National Agency for Assessment of Quality and Accreditation and positively verified by the Universities committee .

-The History and Literature programmes were awarded the accredited specialization of quality by the Ministry in 2006 (MCD2006-00121 and MCD2006-00119, respectively) and in the last financial year, the Literature programme was awarded the accredited specialization of Excellence (MEE 2011-0136) by the Ministry of Education.
+The History and Literature programs achieved the Ministry's quality accredited specialization in 2006 (MCD2006-00121 and MCD2006-00119, respectively) and in the last fiscal year, the Literature program in the last fiscal year has been distinguished with the accredited specialization of Excellence (MEE 2011-0136) by the Ministry of Education

 The School of Humanities and Social Sciences of the University of Navarra was founded in 1955 with the programs of study of History and Geography.
 From the very beginning of the School and its various specialisations, the professors made a special effort to introduce students to the tasks of research.
 For this reason, from very early on and in accordance with the provisions of the legislation in force, i.e. the Law of 29 July 1943 on the organisation of the University and the decree of 25 June 1954 regulating the procedure to confer the Degree of Doctor in all the Universities, the programs of study of doctorate began to be taught, the first reports of licentiate degree (the first three in the academic year 1962/1963) and the first doctoral thesis were defended, the first in the History section during the academic year 1963/1964.